aquilesrodrigues/TodoList/README.md

 /node_modules
 package-lock.json

-#1 No momento todo o trabalho está a cargo de @aquilesrodrigues
+>No momento todo o trabalho está a cargo de @aquilesrodrigues
-:e-mail: aquiles.silva@a.ficr.edu.br
+>E-mail :e-mail: aquiles.silva@a.ficr.edu.br
-conteúdo a ser inserido :green_circle:
+>conteúdo a ser inserido :green_circle:
-:triangular_flag_on_post: conteúdo a ser inserido
+> :triangular_flag_on_post: conteúdo a ser inserido